ComplianceAsCode/content/docs/templates/template_reference.md

         package name is provided, socketname is used.
 Currently, the package name is used when running Automatus test scenarios.

-- languages: Ansible, Bash, OVAL
+- languages: Ansible, Bash, OVAL, SCE

 #### sshd_lineinfile
 -   Checks SSH server configuration items in `/etc/ssh/sshd_config` or